Sharing is caring!

 Every good baker needs a classic chocolate chip cookie recipe in his/her arsenal.
 Honestly, I think every crappy baker needs one too.
 Because there’s nothing quite as satisfying as a warm, gooey chocolate chip cookie!
+But if you really struggle with baking, you can always sign of for a cookie subscription!

 I have made some pretty amazing desserts over the years, and I still get asked to bring these chocolate chip cookies most places!
 Which is definitely not a bad thing, because they make SO many that it’s great for parties or school functions.